 Run it for about a minute at low speed, and it will pull everything for you.
 Just remove the cartilage bits, and you’re all set.

 Spoon off the Fat

-After you’ve finished cooking your birria and have removed and pulled your meat, it is a good idea to spoon the fat off of the surface.
+After you’ve finished cooking your birria and have removed and pulled your meat, you should spoon the fat off of the surface of the braising liquid.

 Just use a plastic serving spoon and remove and discard as much fat from the surface as possible.

 The liquid underneath is more flavorful, and the fat will just make your tacos and consomme taste greasy.

 The first time you cook tacos like this can be a bit of a challenge.
 You’ll quickly get into a rhythm, though, so keep working at it.

 The following steps worked well for us:

 - dip both sides of the tortilla into the broth